foundry-rs/starknet-foundry/docs/src/starknet/call.md

 - Function name
 - Inputs to the function

-For detailed CLI description, see [call command reference](../appendix/cast/call.md).
+For a detailed CLI description, see the [call command reference](../appendix/cast/call.md).

 ## Usage example